 Each property is decorated with floral pots to compliment their manicured landscapes designs, some include miniature shrubs, ivy plants, wrought iron trellis, mixture of trees and seasonal flowers.

-Little landscapes that are tastefully designed to make each property even more charming.
+Small, intimate English-style landscapes are tastefully designed to make each property even more charming.

 Downtown Charleston historical homes were built with entrances and porches on their side of the home overlooking their private gardens and courtyards, and mainly to catch the breezes off the harbor.

 I couldn’t help it but capture these adorable girls during the tour as they posed for my photo so graciously.

 Even colors of plants are tastefully chosen.
 Soft pink and green plants are planted to compliment this homes overtones of gray, and it is beautifully done.
 Also, hidden behind this gray wall is a private court yard displaying a gunite pool and a pergola for seating.

 Another home on the tour displays an array of Italian and English design garden for all to admire while you walk through there driveway towards the back of the home.
 Here this garden material is very formal and symmetrical.

 Once again, a hidden oasis can be found in the back of these historical homes in downtown Charleston.

 The three-tiered fountain is the focal point in this garden.
 If you look behind this fountain, you will notice an enormous greenery arch set in a low latticed-brick wall which opens to the pool area.

 A combination planting of pindo palm with southern magnolia behind each help enclose this space and create a more intimate setting.

 The arrangement also emphasizes the geometric shape of the pool with its jet fountains.

 The sounds from these jet fountains muffles any sounds from the street, adding to their privacy.